beagle-barks/barks-flutter/release/README.md

 iOS 9.0 or newer

-### Notes
+## Notes

-You may allow your device to install apps from another sources than the official Play/App Store.
+You may need to allow your device to install apps from another sources than the official Play/App Store.
 Instructions can be found on the web and are not part of this project.